CesiumGS/3d-tiles-validator/etc/3d-tiles-validator.api.md

     // @internal
     static createDefaultSchemaValidator(): SchemaValidator;
     // Warning: (ae-forgotten-export) The symbol "ValidationState" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "TileImplicitTiling" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "SubtreeValidator" needs to be exported by the entry point index.d.ts
     //
     // @internal